 In keeping with the robin’s perky nature, I curved the bird like a sideways apostrophe, with its tail flaring upwards.
 The red breast presented a opportunity to play around with warm tones and metallic thread.

 To see more posts about the making of Birds of Beebe Woods, see the archives here.
 A 18″ x 24″ poster (pictured at the beginning of this post) is available through my Etsy Shop.
-Also, the piece is part of “Intimate Woods”, a fiber art exhibit at Highfield Hall in Falmouth, MA. through November 16, 2012.
-Then it will be on exhibit (along with 2 original illustrations from Pocketful of Posies) December 1st, 2nd, 7th, 8th and 9th at the Plymouth Antiquarian Society’s Fairy Christmas at Hedge House Museum, Plymouth, MA.
+Note cards of details from the piece, including the robin, are also sold as mixed sets and separately.